 He has worked with writers and directors such as Paul Greengrass, Julian Fellowes, Jed Mercurio and Frank Cottrell Boyce.

-Development Executive (Non Scripted)
+Head of Development (Non Scripted)

 Adam has worked in development for the last ten years at companies such as Endemol Shine, BBC Studios and Rumpus Media where he has developed countless world-class TV formats, the vast majority of which were promptly rejected by commissioners.
 Those that weren’t include Complaints Welcome for Channel 4, Rhod Gilbert’s Growing Pains for Comedy Central, The Great History Quiz for BBC Two and A Stitch in Time for BBC Four.
+Most recently he developed and produced Prince Andrew: The Musical for Channel 4.

 Production Accounts Assistant